e-business Elements «Prev Next»

 You risk being locked into a design that is quickly outdated Not being able to find resources who can customize your solution

-Standards Risks
+e-business Standards and Risks

 Standards - Exercise